dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 [![ibrahim 2011 physical fitness correlations](/img/g/tables/ibrahim2011.svg)](/img/g/tables/ibrahim2011.pdf)
 </details>

-Almost everything is positively correlated.
+Most tests are positively correlated, and none are negative.
 Is this surprising?
 I don't know.
-For our purposes, we mostly just want this as a point of comparison.
+For our purposes, we just want this as a point of comparison.

 ## Mental tests are correlated